Contact Us for a Free Consultation (213) 542-0979

 Best Defenses for Domestic Violence Charges in Los Angeles

-Another defense that I see used is that, yes I did have an argument with the person, but I wasn't the aggressor.
+Another defense that I see used is that, yes, I did argue with the person, but I wasn't the aggressor.
 I was acting within my legal rights.
 I did push the person.
 Maybe I hit the person, but again, it was in self-defense.

-Or, you could also have a defense to domestic violence if you're defending another person.
-Let's say someone is attacking your child and you defend your child and in defending your child the other party gets injured.
-Defense of another can be a domestic to a domestic violence-related charge.
+You could also have a defense against domestic violence if you're defending another person.
+Let's say someone is attacking your child, and you defend your child, and in defending your child, the other party gets injured.
+The defense of another can be a domestic to a domestic violence-related charge.

 False Allegation

-Another defense is, I didn't do it.
+Another defense is I didn't do it.
 In other words, I didn't commit any domestic violence against this person.
 They don't have any injuries; I didn't have anything to do with it.
-If they have injuries, the argument could be, I didn't cause those injuries.
+If they have injuries, the argument could be that I didn't cause those injuries.
 They caused them to themselves.

-Your attorneys will make the decisions strategically as far as what they're going to do, but they're going to obviously have you in the loop because you may well be testifying in the case and you want to make sure that your testimony fits in with the rest of the testimony and the cross-examination, the arguments, the witnesses and the evidence that your defense attorney is putting in.
+Your attorneys will make the decisions strategically as far as what they're going to do.
+However, they're going to keep you in the loop because your testimony and involvement in the case are crucial.
+You want to make sure that your testimony fits in with the rest of the testimony and the cross-examination, the arguments, the witnesses, and the evidence that your defense attorney is putting in.

-So, if you've got a domestic violence case, looking at who the aggressor was, looking at what evidence the prosecutor has and having the best Los Angeles domestic violence attorney you can find are definitely in your best interest if you want to have a complete not-guilty verdict for your case.
+So, if you've got a domestic violence case, looking at who the aggressor was, looking at what evidence the prosecutor has, and having the best Los Angeles domestic violence attorney you can find is definitely in your best interest.
+With the right defense strategy, a not-guilty verdict is a real possibility for your case.

 About the Author